 Władysław Strzemiński’s Łódź

-small, Władysław Strzemiński’s Łódź, wladyslaw_strzeminski_nac.jpg, Władysław Strzemiński, 1932, photo: National Digital Archives
+small, Władysław Strzemiński’s Łódź, Władysław Strzemiński, 1932, photo: National Digital Archives, wladyslaw_strzeminski_nac.jpg

 Władysław Strzemiński lived in Łódź from 1931 until his death in 1952.
-The 1930s, late 1940s (after the war) and 50s were important periods in the development of the city and especially its architecture.
-Which buildings would the Polish painter walk by, while wandering through Łódź?
+The 1930s, late 1940s (after the war) and 1950s were important periods in the development of the city and especially its architecture.
+Which buildings would the Polish painter walk by whilst wandering through Łódź?

-Władysław Strzemiński was a famous Polish art theoretician, painter, designer of 'functional' prints and a pioneer of the Constructivist avant-garde of the 1920s and 1930s as well as the creator of the theory of Unism.
-He developed his radical modernist theory of Unism during the interwar period, following the artist's move from Russia to Poland in 1922.
-Unism began as an artistic experimentation through an analysis of form in painting and was soon expanded to other arts - sculpture, architecture, and typography.
+Władysław Strzemiński was a famous Polish art theoretician, painter and designer of 'functional' prints.
+A pioneer of the Constructivist avant-garde of the 1920s and 1930s, he also created the theory of Unism.
+He developed this radical modernist theory during the Interwar period, following his move from Russia to Poland in 1922.
+Unism began as an artistic experimentation through an analysis of form in painting and was soon expanded to other arts, including sculpture, architecture and typography.
 Strzemiński moved to Łódź in 1931 and stayed there until his death in 1952.

 On the eve of World War II, Łódź was a city of 672,000 people, making it the second biggest city in Poland.
-In the inter-war period, Łódź gained a number of prestigious buildings, which were meant to transform Łódź from an industrial district into the capital of an important region.
-Since Łódź was not destroyed too devastatingly during the war, Łódź was taken under consideration for the new capital of Poland – these new buildings were supposed to be a symbol of this honour..
-Walking through the city, Strzemiński saw many of these buildings rise, and his presence probably graced many of them.
+In the Interwar period, Łódź gained a number of prestigious buildings, which were meant to transform Łódź from an industrial district into the capital of an important region.
+Since Łódź was not destroyed too greatly during the war, the city was taken under consideration for the new capital of Poland – these new buildings were supposed to be a symbol of this honour.
+Walking through Łódź Strzemiński saw many of these buildings rise, and his presence probably graced many of them.